Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

         * irrigation is applied at a rate = max(IRRIGF* amount of water needed to fill to field capacity, max_irr on the day)

 To run the model in the original (no irrigation fashion) set both max_irr and irr_trig to zero.
 This modification includes bug fixes that allowed irrigation to be negative.

+#todo write up full description of changes here